 The Bridgton Public Library has been, since its founding in 1895, operated by a Board of Trustees composed of local citizens committed to the support of a local public library.
-The library is a public nonprofit corporation, and like more than half of the public libraries in Maine, is not owned by its host town/city.
-In Bridgton, the town provides about 40% of the Library’s operating funds through a grant process that is approved as part of the town’s annual budget.
-The remaining funds are raised by the Library through annual donations, gifts, bequests and the proceeds from the 4 on the Fourth Race.
-We also receive funding and support from the Friends of the Bridgton Library; their fundraising provides programs and resources for our library community.
+The Library is a public nonprofit corporation, and like more than half of the public libraries in Maine, is not a department of the Town.
+The Town of Bridgton provides about 40% of the Library’s operating funds through a grant process that is approved as part of the town’s annual budget.
+The remaining funds are raised by the Library through annual donations, gifts, bequests, and the proceeds from the 4 on the Fourth Race.
+We also receive funding and support from the Friends of the Bridgton Library; their fundraising provides programs and resources for our Library community.

 Click here for information on